yajie322/Thurston-Set-Research/README.md

 > ./a.out > FILENAME.png

 FILENAME can be anything you wish to call the output graph.
+Finally you will find a png graph file in your working folder.